-Kingston City Council has given 1st and 2nd readings to a Nuisance Party Bylaw, which will serve as a local enforcement tool.
-The introduction of a Nuisance Party Bylaw will provide Police and Bylaw Enforcement with the ability, under one City-wide bylaw, to address the negative impacts on neighbourhoods of behaviours associated with large social gatherings.
+The Nuisance Party Bylaw provides Police and Bylaw Enforcement with the ability, under one City-wide bylaw, to address the negative impacts on neighbourhoods of behaviours associated with large social gatherings.

-The scope of the Nuisance Party Bylaw will be limited to addressing behaviour specific to large social gatherings or parties, rather than a catch-all bylaw attempting to curtail all public nuisance behaviour.
+The scope of the Nuisance Party Bylaw is limited to addressing behaviour specific to large social gatherings or parties, rather than a catch-all bylaw attempting to curtail all public nuisance behaviour.
 By exercising the authority provided under a nuisance party bylaw, an Order can be issued by Police for large social gatherings to cease, and for the dispersal of people not residing at a residence where the social gathering is occurring.

 Bylaws of this nature have been enacted by a number of Ontario municipalities, bridging the gap between existing bylaws and charges under the Criminal Code.
 The regulatory purpose of this concept is to create a duty upon those hosting a social event or party to control the participants, and to give law enforcement personnel a mechanism to control and disperse people where the event has become a public nuisance.
 Nuisance party bylaws can therefore provide additional enforcement options beyond those available under existing bylaws and statutes.

 Public feedback on the concept of a Nuisance Party Bylaw was considered in the drafting of the bylaw.
-Residents were invited to share their feedback on the concept of a Nuisance Party Bylaw at a public meeting on Monday, Nov.
-27., and by email to staff until December 8.
+Residents were invited to share their feedback on the concept of a Nuisance Party Bylaw at a public meeting and by email to staff.

 Additional opportunities for residents to ask questions about the concept of a Nuisance Party Bylaw were available on the City's online engagement site, Get Involved Kingston.